Consensus (computer science): Permissionless consensus protocols

 Bitcoin uses proof of work, a difficulty adjustment function and a reorganization function to achieve permissionless consensus in its open peer-to-peer network.
 To extend bitcoin's blockchain or distributed ledger, miners attempt to solve a cryptographic puzzle, where probability of finding a solution is proportional to the computational effort expended in hashes per second.
 The node that first solves such a puzzle has their proposed version of the next block of transactions added to the ledger and eventually accepted by all other nodes.
 As any node in the network can attempt to solve the proof-of-work problem, a Sybil attack is infeasible in principle unless the attacker has over 50% of the computational resources of the network.
+Source?

 Other cryptocurrencies (e.g. Ethereum, NEO, STRATIS, ...) use proof of stake, in which nodes compete to append blocks and earn associated rewards in proportion to stake, or existing cryptocurrency allocated and locked or staked for some time period.
 One advantage of a 'proof of stake' over a 'proof of work' system, is the high energy consumption demanded by the latter.
 As an example, bitcoin mining (2018) is estimated to consume non-renewable energy sources at an amount similar to the entire nations of Czech Republic or Jordan, while the total energy consumption of Ethereum, the largest proof of stake network, is just under that of 205 average US households.

 Some cryptocurrencies, such as Ripple, use a system of validating nodes to validate the ledger.

 This system used by Ripple, called Ripple Protocol Consensus Algorithm (RPCA), works in rounds:

 Step 1: every server compiles a list of valid candidate transactions;

 Step 2: each server amalgamates all candidates coming from its Unique Nodes List (UNL) and votes on their veracity;

 Step 3: transactions passing the minimum threshold are passed to the next round;

 Step 4: the final round requires 80% agreement.

 Other participation rules used in permissionless consensus protocols to impose barriers to entry and resist sybil attacks include proof of authority, proof of space, proof of burn, or proof of elapsed time.

 Contrasting with the above permissionless participation rules, all of which reward participants in proportion to amount of investment in some action or resource, proof of personhood protocols aim to give each real human participant exactly one unit of voting power in permissionless consensus, regardless of economic investment.
 Proposed approaches to achieving one-per-person distribution of consensus power for proof of personhood include physical pseudonym parties, social networks, pseudonymized government-issued identities, and biometrics.